adematti/comet-emu/docs/source/Tutorial/examples.rst

    Finally, we define the values of the bias parameters.
-The complete list of parameters along with a brief explanation and their dioctionary keywords can be found here.
+The complete list of parameters along with a brief explanation and their dictionary keywords can be found here.
 In the following we only specify values for the linear and quadratic bias, all other parameters are automatically set to zero: